 If you observe an animal that appears to be sick or injured, you may report your observations to the HPDPS non-emergency number, 214-521-5000, or 9-1-1 in an emergency.
 Common signs/symptoms of animals that are sick can include:

 poor muscle coordination

 nocturnal animal out during daytime hours (a raccoon is a good example)

-During normal business hours, the animal control officer will be notified.
-After hours calls are handled by a HPDPS patrol officer.
+Animal control calls are handled by a HPDPS patrol officer.
 HPDPS officers have received training on urban wildlife, their normal/non-normal behaviors, and signs/symptoms the animal is sick.